 Hobopop (n) [music of no fixed abode]:

 Ever-changing bunch of leftfield misfits and ragged visionaries with playing credits ranging from Tom Waits to GoGo Penguin.
-The sound is joyful and dirty with hints of gospel and blues, sometimes veering towards cubist shuffle and wry noir.
+The sound is joyful and dirty with hints of gospel and blues, veering towards cubist shuffle and wry noir.
 From musical saw and waterphone to Humber hubcaps via the occasional metal bucket.